3 Critical Digital Wellness Habits for College Freshmen

 Turn off (or batch) all non essential notifications on phones and laptops- including email

-Consider removing all social media from the phone and only check on computer
+Consider removing all social media from the phone and only checking on computer

 During class or while doing homework use a distraction blocking extension like Freedom or Self Control